-Below are some of the issues pertinent to Medicine for the Elderly.
+Below are some of the issues pertinent to Palliative Care/Medical Oncology/End of Life Care.
 To help you to organise your thoughts they have been grouped into competency areas.
-The list has been drawn together from "highlights" from the GP Curriculum and RCGP Learning Outcomes for Care of Older Adults and is by no means exhaustive.
+The list has been drawn together from "highlights" from the GP Curriculum and RCGP Learning Outcomes End of Life Care and is by no means exhaustive.
 To ensure a rich experience it is important to think broadly around topics/experiences.
 This document is intended to help identify areas for further development and creation of specific learning needs for the post.
 Please record your level of confidence for each bullet point by ticking in the Red (no confidence), Amber (some confidence) or Green (confident) columns.
+This should be completed in preparation for your first meeting with your Clinical Supervisor and will help you create a baseline from which you can monitor your progress during the placement.